Cross-sectoral Hackathon: Culture and Wellbeing

 • What are your future plans (~30sec)

-You will have to upload the demo video by 17:00 EEST on May 28 on the HackTribe platform
+You will have to upload the demo video by 17:00 CET on May 28th on the HackTribe platform.

 You will also have to fill out a couple of questions where you will provide written answers about your project as the judges will take into account your effort and progress.

-The final demos will start on May 28 at 18:00 EEST.
+The final demos will start on May 28th at 18:00 CET.
 During the final demos we will play the video you will have prepared, and then the jury will have 2 minutes to ask you relevant questions.

 PRIZES & AWARDS

-The awarding ceremony starts on May 28 at 20:00 EEST.
+The awarding ceremony starts on May 28th at 19:00 CET.
 We will share the link to it when the time comes.

 ABOUT SLACK AND CHANNELS ( TBA )